Skip to content

 Can you TIG weld cast iron with stainless steel rods?

 TIG welding cast iron with stainless steel rods is not recommended.
-Chromium from the rod and carbon from the casting will form carbides that are even harder than any cast iron.
+Chromium from the rod and carbon from the casting will form carbides that are even harder than every iron type.
 Furthermore, stainless steel has a much higher tensile strength and shrinkage rate that can pull and crack the casting.

-Stainless steel rods, such as the ER309 or the ER312 are popular for joining hard to weld metals.
+Stainless steel rods, such as the ER309 or the ER312 are popular for hard-to-weld metals.
 But the ultra-high carbon content in cast iron is a problem.
-A bead that contains chromium carbides will shrink and crack when starts to cool down.
+A bead that contains chromium carbides will shrink and crack when it starts to cool down.

-If you want to avoid the expensive nickel rods, you should at least acquire a couple of them.
+If you want to avoid expensive nickel rods, you should at least acquire a couple of them.
 You can remove the flux of nickel stick rods and use them.
 With them, weld the surface of the joint.
-This is called buttering.
+We call this buttering.
 After that, you can fill the joint with ER70S-6 or ER309 rods.
 Buttering will offer welds that will last, but it is suitable only for non-critical welds.

-In the second part of the article, let’s see how to TIG weld cast iron with preheating step by step.
+In the second part of the article, let’s see step by step how to TIG weld cast iron with preheating.

 1. Identify the cast iron type

 Gray iron is the most common type, but it is brittle with many impurities, making it hard to TIG weld.
 Malleable iron is ductile and easier to weld.
 Ductile or nodular iron has a low amount of impurities that help the TIG process.
-White cast iron is unweldable, it always cracks.
+White iron is not weldable, it always cracks.

 Furthermore, each type has many classes.
-Each class has a different hardness, tensile strength, ductility, etc, making welding cast iron more difficult.
+Each class has a different hardness, tensile strength, ductility, etc, making things harder.
 Identifying the class is hard and needs chemical analysis.

-Weldpundit already has an article about how to identify metals, but here are the basics to figure out what cast iron you have.
+Weldpundit already has an article about how to identify metals, but here are the basics to figure out what type you have.

 A spark test is an excellent method to identify metals, but you must have identified sample metals to compare them.